 Airports can pursue low-cost energy efficiency measures like improving building insulation.
 These kinds of measures simultaneously reduce GHG emissions and operating costs.
-Airports can also purchase carbon offsets or renewable energy, install airport renewable energy systems (provided they are compatible with airport operations), reduce energy consumption, monitor the efficiency of heating, ventilation, and cooling systems, and purchase low or zero-emission vehicles and GSE.
+Airports can also purchase renewable energy, install airport renewable energy systems (provided they are compatible with airport operations), reduce energy consumption, monitor the efficiency of heating, ventilation, and cooling systems, and purchase low or zero-emission vehicles and GSE.
 These are just a few examples.

 6. Why Aren't Airport Tenant or Passenger GHG Emissions Typically Included in Airport GHG Inventories?

 Since airports do not control tenant activities or passenger vehicle trips to and from an airport, most airports exclude these emissions from their initial inventories.

 However, airports can influence tenant and passenger GHG emissions.
 Airports can work with tenants on energy efficiency measures; expand airport recycling programs; work with taxi, shuttle, and limousine companies to promote fuel-efficient or alternatively-fueled vehicles; and work with municipalities on improving public transportation for airport passengers.